 Emergence of candidate phylum OD1

-Members of the candidate phylum OD1 (Brown et al., 2015) have mostly been connected with suboxic and anoxic pristine sulfur-rich environments (Elshahed et al., 2005; Briée et al., 2007; Peura et al., 2012).
-However, OD1 (Gihring et al., 2011; Kocur et al., 2016) and another candidate division, OP11, (Lee et al., 2012) also appeared at a later stage during aquifer biostimulation for uranium and CE bioremediation (Elshahed et al., 2005; Wrighton et al., 2012).
-Kocur et al., (2016) Owing to their fermentative lifestyle, the production of hydrogen and organic acids (e.g. acetate) from complex organic materials such as decaying biomass from microbial blooms by these candid phyla can fuel respiratory processes with nitrate, sulfate and Fe(III) (Wrighton et al., 2012; Wrighton et al., 2014) and perhaps CEs as terminal electron acceptors.
-Interestingly, OD1 has not been reported as member of CE dechlorinating communities in enrichment cultures (Richardson et al., 2002; Dennis et al., 2003; Duhamel et al., 2004; Gu et al., 2004; Freeborn et al., 2005; Yang et al., 2005; Duhamel and Edwards, 2006; Daprato et al., 2007; Rowe et al., 2008; Hug et al., 2012; Sutton et al., 2015a) that usually receive constant supply of easily accessible electron donors, presumably circumventing the services provided by this phylum and hence exterminating it from the dechlorinating enrichment cultures.(Luo et al., 2016)
+Members of the candidate phylum OD1 (also known as Parcubacteria) (Brown et al., 2015) have mostly been connected with suboxic and anoxic pristine sulfur-rich environments (Elshahed et al., 2005; Briée et al., 2007; Peura et al., 2012).
+However, OD1 (Gihring et al., 2011; Kocur et al., 2016) and another candidate division, OP11 (Microgenomates), (Lee et al., 2012) also appeared at a later stage during aquifer biostimulation for uranium and CE bioremediation (Elshahed et al., 2005; Wrighton et al., 2012).
+Interestingly, the study of Kocur et al., (2016) showed dominance of OD1 where the environment was not strongly reduced (−80 to −140 mV).
+This may explain their increased relative abundance at a later aquifer biostimulation stage when the redox potential increased and organic-rich condition faded.
+Owing to their fermentative lifestyle, the production of hydrogen and organic acids (e.g. acetate) from complex organic materials such as decaying biomass from microbial blooms by these candid phyla can fuel respiratory processes with nitrate, sulfate and Fe(III) (Wrighton et al., 2012; Wrighton et al., 2014) and perhaps CEs as terminal electron acceptors.
+Interestingly, OD1 has not been reported as member of CE dechlorinating communities in enrichment cultures (Richardson et al., 2002; Dennis et al., 2003; Duhamel et al., 2004; Gu et al., 2004; Freeborn et al., 2005; Yang et al., 2005; Duhamel and Edwards, 2006; Daprato et al., 2007; Rowe et al., 2008; Hug et al., 2012; Sutton et al., 2015a) that usually receive constant supply of easily accessible electron donors.
+As such, the OD1 is presumably outcompeted by fast-growing microbes and exterminated from the dechlorinating enrichment cultures, circumventing the services provided by this phylum.
+In line with this hypothesis, OD1 was recently shown as a persistent member of benzene-degrading methanogenic enrichment cultures where the slowly degradable benzene was used as the sole electron donor (Luo et al., 2016).

 Resilient and sensitive taxa

 Epsilonproteobacterial Sulfuricurvum and Sulfurospirillum recovered in ARA towards the end of the experiment, though remarkably only in stimulated wells.
-Resilience of the members of Sulfurospirillum spp. was previously reported in permanganate treated enrichment cultures (Sutton et al., 2015a)(Goris et al., 2014)(Goris et al., 2015).
+Resilience of the members of Sulfurospirillum spp. was previously reported in permanganate treated PCE dechlorinating enrichment cultures (Sutton et al., 2015a).
+This could be due to adaptation of some members like S. multivorans to oxic condition by hosting genes encoding key enzymes for detoxification of reactive oxygen species (Goris et al., 2014) and protection of PCE dechlorinating enzyme (PceA) by a peroxidase-like protein (Goris et al., 2015).
 In contrast, the initially predominant genera Arcobacter and Flavobacterium did not recover, which could be due to their high sensitivity to biostimulation-induced perturbation.
 However, they were also barely detectable from the up-gradient control well towards the end of the experiment indicating a role of other factors such as hydrology in controlling community succession.

 Conclusions and perspectives